 Some of our PDFs and Word documents are essential to providing our services.
 For example, we have PDFs with information on how users can access our services.
 By September 2020, we plan to either fix or replace them with accessible versions.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 23 2018 if they’re not essential to providing our services.
 For example, we do not currently plan to fix Special Collections content.
 If you need to access this content and cannot, please contact us and we can look into this specifically.

 We do not plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.

-Your library is committed to ensuring that web content is as accessible as possible for as many people as possible.
+Library & Cultural Services are committed to ensuring that web content is as accessible as possible for as many people as possible.
 All web authors undergo training on how to create accessible content and ensure that the material they produce follows as closely as possible to the government regulations.